nlabh01/RepData_PeerAssessment1/README.md

 ## Introduction

+<b>NOTE: Details of the solution to this assignment posted <a href="https://github.com/nlabh01/RepData_PeerAssessment1/blob/master/PA1_template.md">here</a>.

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike